Quick Links

 Since the invoices are submitted electronically, there are fewer errors because there are no data mismatch issues.

-For example, the errors around the unit price, the Unit of measure can be reduced to zero if the e-invoicing is working correctly.
+For example, if the e-invoicing is working correctly, the errors around the unit price and the unit of measure can be reduced to zero.

 E-invoicing is also very effective if you use punchout catalogs with vendors like Amazon.com and others.
 Since you are picking up line item data from the vendor’s site, there are minimal errors.